 The Province undertook an internal call for shovel-ready projects that met the Province’s conservation and employment economic criteria.
 Through a further feasibility process, including feedback from HCTF, this list was then narrowed down to approximately 70 projects.
 Project leaders have now been contacted regarding their initiatives and the potential for grants to support that work

-There are no opportunities to apply at this time, as all available funding has been allocated.
-If additional funding becomes available HCTF may advertise an open call for proposals through our website.
+There are no opportunities to apply at this time, as all available funding has been allocated and the program now complete.
 However, HCTF welcomes anyone with a good idea that benefits fish, wildlife, or habitats to apply through any of our other granting streams.